HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 At 1st level, you gain proficiency with martial weapons and heavy armor.
 ##### Wrath of the Storm
-Also at 1st level, you can thunderously rebuke attackers.\
+Also at 1st level, you can thunderously rebuke attackers.<br/>
 When a creature within 5 feet of you that you can see hits you with an attack, you can use your reaction to cause the creature to make a Dexterity saving throw.
-The creature takes 2d8 lightning or thunder damage (your choice) on a failed saving throw, and half as much damage on a successful one.\
+The creature takes 2d8 lightning or thunder damage (your choice) on a failed saving throw, and half as much damage on a successful one.<br/>
 You can use this feature a number of times equal to your Wisdom modifier (a minim um of once).
 You regain all expended uses when you finish a long rest.